d2l-ai/d2l-en/chapter_appendix_math/info-theory.md

 ## Information

 Let us start with the "soul" of information theory - information. *Information* can be encoded in anything with a particular sequence of one or more encoding formats.
-Suppose we task ourselves with trying to define a notion of information.
+Suppose that we task ourselves with trying to define a notion of information.
 What could be are starting point?

 Consider the following thought experiment.
 We have a friend with a deck of cards.
 They will shuffle the deck, flip over some cards, and tell us statements about the cards.
 We will try to assess the information content of each statement.